 Barcelona Internacional Guitar Contest Miquel Llobet

-The winning works will be part of the selection of works chosen for the next edition of the interpretation contest that the registered participants will develop in a contest and that the winner will professionally record, forming part of the future musical catalog of the Llobet Competition for international dissemination.
+The winning composition will form part of the selection of works chosen for the next edition of the interpretation contest that the registered participants will develop in the contest and that the winner will record professionally, forming part of the future musical catalog of the Llobet Contest for international dissemination.

-We hope to contribute in this new stage to the creation of musical writing, descriptive domination of the pulsations and enrich the highest sensory capacities that are surely to be discovered within the instrument.
+We hope to contribute in this new stage in the creation of musical writing, descriptive control of the pulsations and enrich the highest sensory capacities that are surely to be discovered within the instrument.

 2) The contest is open to any composer of any age and nationality, provided that they were not awarded the first prize in any previous edition of the contest, or with the second prize in one of the last two editions.

 3) The composition needs to be original and unpublished and it shouldn’t have been awarded any prize in any previous contest.
 Also, the composition shouldn’t have been premiered, published on the web, played or broadcasted in the radio or recorded on any support.

 4) The composition must be written for classic guitar (any electroacustic mean, or external devices are not allowed) and it must last between 3 and 6 minutes.